 Everything is justified according to free market terms, but make no mistake that Bregman, like the elder Korten, sees the bloated financial and predatory banking sectors as, to be polite, a touch overstated in their societal and economic importance.
 Like Eisler, he sees the current measure of GDP as an at best flawed, at worst completely backward, instrument of progress.
 Speaking in what could just as well be a quote from The Real Wealth of Nations, he informs us how “Italy started including its black market (in GDP) in 1987, which swelled its economy by 20% overnight . . .
 Adding all this unpaid work would expand the economy by anywhere from 37% (in Hungary) to 74% (in the UK).”

 Which is to say that, socially, we are leaving trillions of dollars on the table, right now and every year, because of bad math and outdated theory.
-Bregman is bold, but come on.
+Bregman is bold, but come on now.
 Use the megaphone, man, this is big.
-Not only are we richer than we realize – by adjusting GDP and removing wealth destroyers alone we’re talking well over 100%, just like we were with Eisler – but proper implementation of programs as large as UBI, along with shortened workweeks of less than 50% their current size, will actually save us money anyway.
+Not only are we richer than we realize, but proper implementation of programs as large as UBI, along with shortened workweeks of less than 50% their current size, will actually save us money anyway.
 Bregman presents no less brazen a revolution than this, with wave after wave of substantial, foundational evidence, translated across 32 languages . . . in 2014.
 So there must be something missing, right?
 Why was this not front page news?

 “From an international perspective, the inhabitants of the Land of Plenty aren’t merely rich, but filthy rich.
 A person living at the poverty line in the US belongs to the richest 14% of the world population; someone earning a median wage belongs to the richest 4%.
 At the very top, the comparisons get more skewed.
 In 2009, as the credit crunch was gathering momentum, the employee bonuses paid out by investment bank Goldman Sachs were equal to the combined earnings of the world’s 224 million poorest people.
 And just eight people – the richest people on Earth – own the same as the poorest half of the whole world.”

-All that said, Bregman’s biggest challenge to acceptance may be his strongest revelation, the absolute economic benefit of Open Borders.
-I’ll leave this most controversial point largely for those whose interest brings them to his pages themselves, but suffice to say that with every bit the scientific rigor of the rest, he posits national borders as the final source of global class struggle, and follows through with the math to show it.
-Yes, this may be harder for some readers to comprehend than others, deconstructing national pride into a rigging of the world economic game, but Bregman does it skillfully, without ever leaving the playing field of capitalist ideology.
+All that said, Bregman’s biggest challenge to acceptance may be his strongest revelation, the absolute economic benefit of open borders.
+I’ll leave this most controversial point largely for those whose interest brings them to his pages themselves, but suffice to say that with every bit the research rigor of the rest, he posits national borders as the final source of global class struggle, and follows through with the math to show it.
+This may be harder for some readers to comprehend than others, deconstructing national pride into a rigging of the world economic game, but Bregman does it skillfully, without ever leaving the playing field of capitalist ideology.

-Despite its unreadiness to unify so much progressive theory as may be into a new system far superior to 20th century capitalism, instead propagating the sanctity of moneyed wealth and necessary work straight through the finish line, Bregman’s Utopia for Realists is an uncompromising tour de force of progressive economic theory at the opening of the new millennia.
-Essential reading, and in a world of any justice whatsoever, it may become one of the great influential books of our time.
+Despite its unreadiness to unify so much theory and propose a new system, propagating the sanctity of money and wage labor straight through the finish line, Bregman’s Utopia for Realists is yet an uncompromising tour de force of progressive economic theory, at the opening of the new millennia.
+Essential reading, and in a world of any justice whatsoever, it may become one of the influential books of our time.